 The U.S. Bureau of Labor Statistics (BLS) projects 17% growth in forensic science jobs and 28% growth for computer forensics and security analysis jobs by 2026.
 Both growth rates are much higher than the national average of 7%.
 An online master's degree in crime scene investigation equips you with the theoretical understanding, practice skills, and professional development necessary to pursue one of the fastest expanding fields in the U.S.

-What are the Best Online Master's in Crime Scene Investigation Programs?
+2020 Best Accredited Online Master's in Crime Scene Investigation Programs

 Florida International University